Adult Protective Services (APS)

 Yes, Adult Protective Services welcomes families who become involved.

 Call the 240-777-3000 line to speak to an intake worker.
-If the case is taken in, the worker will visit with your mother within five business days.
+If the case is accepted for service, the worker will visit with your mother within five business days.
 As you are the referral source, you will be able to speak to the worker and give the worker necessary information.
+If a person receives an assessment from Adult Protective Services, there may be county options and resources available to help.

 5. If Adult Protective Services investigates my life or my relative’s life situation, will everyone know what happened?

-Adult Protective Services is totally confidential.
-Workers do not give information to others, but will often seek information from medical sources and family.
-The positive side is that if a person receives an assessment from Adult Protective Services, there will be county options and resources that are available.
+Adult Protective Servicesis confidential.
+Workers do not give information to others but will often seek information from medical sources and family.

 6. What is involved in the Adult Protective Service assessment?